You want your dog to toilet in one desired outdoor spot. It minimises pet messes, pet smell in your home and helps maintain lawns.

 You may see some advertised by third party sellers that are a plastic stake pee post.
 They claim this yard stake releases a pheromone scent continuously that naturally encourages your dog to pee on it.
 Weird stuff!

 However, these still require dedicated house training time to become effective.
 Plus a plastic yard stake is not very decorative in your garden.
-We recommend using the Somerzby Hydrant Pee Post.
+We recommend using a fire hydrant pee post.

 Fire Hydrant

-The fire hydrant statue has been beautifully hand-painted and is made of high-quality resin.
-It not only helps with training, but also makes a great ornament in your garden.
+Hydrant statues are beautifully hand-painted and is made of high-quality resin.
+They not only help with training, but also make a great ornament in your garden.

 They are extra fun if you own a dalmatian!